endless-sky/endless-sky-wiki/CreatingHazards.md

 "environmental effect" "<effect name>" [<amount#>]
 ```

 An effect that is created each frame that the hazard is active.
-The amount of effects created is multiplied by the current strength of the hazard, meaning that stronger hazards create more effects.
+The number of effects created is multiplied by the current strength of the hazard, meaning that stronger hazards create more effects.

 Multiple `"environmental effect"` lines can be provided at once.
 If this is not provided, then no effects are created when the hazard is active.